 It’s essential to understand what’s capital, what’s an asset, how much you spend on advertising, and all the other unique things your venture needs.
 This all circles back to taxes and will help you see what you can deduct from your business to keep your company profitable while keeping in line with HMRC.

 At the end of the financial year, it’s important to walk through your expenses and see what you can deduct.
 To do that, you’ll have to organize and store your receipts, (digital copies are fine), and manage them beyond shoving them in a shoebox.

 You have to keep all of them for a total of three years in case you get audited by the government.

 Let’s take a look at a basic single-entry bookkeeping system using the cash method.

-Imagine you’ve opened a graphic design business and want to do your accounting bookkeeping for your first month.
+Imagine you’ve opened a graphic design agency and want to do your bookkeeping basics for your first month.
 You have some of your own capital to invest, you want to buy a new laptop and subscribe to Adobe Illustrator and do some advertising.

 You’ll notice this format looks similar to a bank statement.
 There’s not a lot of details about how your cash is moving, just totals and a general snapshot of your accounts.

 Here you can see what happened in the first month when we talk about assets liabilities equity.
 You put in £7,000 of your own money as the initial investment, but you also needed a new MacBook and a subscription to Adobe Illustrator to get going.

 Then you had to do some advertising, so you spend on a Facebook Ad campaign.
 Those three expenses get a red number because they show money going out.